genropy/genropy_saved/docs/genro/common_attributes/dbtable.rst

 		- If you are working on :ref:`genro-formbuilder` and :ref:`genro-field` form widgets, then check the :ref:`genro-field` page for all the details.

-		- If you are working on :ref:`genro-dbselect` and :ref:`genro-dbcombobox` form widgets, then check the dbSelect and dbCombobox :ref:`db-examples` for all the details.
+		- If you are working on :ref:`genro_dbselect` and :ref:`genro_dbcombobox` form widgets, then check the dbSelect and dbCombobox :ref:`db-examples` for all the details.

 **Footnotes:**